 “By means of this image I shall grant many graces to souls.
 It is to be a reminder of the demands of My mercy, because even the strongest faith is of no avail without works.”
 (Diary 742)

 Jesus also taught St. Faustina prayers to implore his Divine Mercy.
-You can find a visual guide for how to pray the Chaplet of Divine Mercy here.
+You can find a visual guide for how to pray the Divine Mercy Chaplet here.

 Using regular rosary beads, first say one ‘Our Father’, ‘Hail Mary’, and ‘I believe’.
 Then on the large (Our Father) beads say the following words:

 ‘Eternal Father, I offer You the Body and Blood, Soul and Divinity of Your dearly beloved Son, Our Lord Jesus Christ, in atonement for our sins and those of the whole world.’